 Easy vegan lemon poppy seed muffins with bakery-style high tops and a luscious lemon glaze!
 These muffins come together in just 1 bowl and use common pantry ingredients.

 You'll need less than 10 ingredients including:

 Notes about the ingredients

 Granulated sugar or cane sugar for the best flavor and texture.
 These vegan lemon muffins have just the right amount of sweetness, without the glaze.
-For healthier muffins, you can use coconut sugar, though it will compete with the lemon flavor.
+For healthier muffins, you can use coconut sugar though it'll make the muffins brown in color.

 Oil.
-I'd recommend a neutral-flavored vegetable oil or olive oil.
+I'd recommend a neutral-flavored oil.
 Olive oil will make these muffins beautifully golden but can leave a strong flavor, depending on the variety you use.
 If you use coconut oil, make sure you serve the muffins warm otherwise the coconut oil may solidify and they'll feel dry!

-Lemon juice and zest, ideally from fresh lemons for the strongest flavor!
-When the lemon juice is mixed with the dairy-free milk, it turns into vegan buttermilk which tenderizes the lemon poppyseed muffins.
+Lemon juice and zest, ideally from fresh lemons for the best flavor!
+When the lemon juice is mixed with the dairy-free milk, it turns into vegan buttermilk which makes lighter lemon poppyseed muffins.

 A complete list of ingredients, quantities and instructions are in the gray recipe card at the bottom of this post.